So you want to travel New Zealand by campervan?

 After three months on the road, we noticed an intermittent problem with the speedometer; it would flicker and jump speeds for a few seconds before returning to the correct speed.
 We had a mechanic look at it and were quoted between $200-$400 for it to be repaired.
 Instead of having it repaired, we lowered our asking price when we sold the vehicle.
 We also got a brake light bulb replaced for $15.

-A quick summary of things to check when you go to see a car or campervan:
+A quick summary of things to check when buying a campervan in New Zealand:

 - WOF – When is it valid until?
 Will you need to get it done in the next month or two?

 - Rego – Again, when is it valid until?

 - Tyre tread – If the tread on the tyres looks low you may need to buy new tyres soon.